 Districts Analysed

-As the heart of Berlin's club culture and the RAW-Gelände, this district offers unparalleled access to the world's most famous techno venues.
+As the heart of Berlin's club culture and alternative scene, it offers unparalleled access to world-famous venues and late-night hubs.

 Top-rated zones for tenants

-The rent brake limits new rental contracts to a maximum of 10% above the local rent index (Mietspiegel), though new constructions (built after 2014) are generally exempt.
+This rent control regulation limits new lease prices to 10% above the local rent index (Mietspiegel), though modern new-builds are generally exempt.